CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-singularity.md

 # Utilizing singularity containers in SD-Desktop

-The Linux environment used in the SD Desktop includes [Singularity](https://sylabs.io/guides/3.8/user-guide/) software container tool that allows running containerized software and workflows.
-Singularity provides the easiest way to add software to your SD Desktop enviroment.
-As the SD Desktop is not directly connected internet, you can't use tools like git, conda or pip to install new software.
-Also in the case of Singularity, you have to first build or download a singularity container somewere else, and then use _Allas/SD Connect_ to import the container to SD Desktop.
+As the SD Desktop is not directly connected internet, you can't use tools like Git, Gonda or Pip to install new software there.
+In stead, you can use Singularity [Singularity](https://sylabs.io/guides/3.8/user-guide/) software container tool to add new software to your SD Desktop environment.
+However, you have to first build  or download a singularity container elsewhere, and then use _Allas/SD Connect_ to import the container to SD Desktop.

+If you have a root access to a machine with singularity, you can build your own container, that contains exactly the software and datasets you need.
+Many software are also available as ready made Singularity containers or as Docker containers that can be converted into
+Singularity containers.
+In this document we show, how to import a ready-made Singularity container from a public repository to SD Desktop.

-## Importing ready made containwer through Puhti
+## Importing ready made container through Puhti

 In the example below we import [BETA Binding and Expression Target Analysis](https://cistrome.org/BETA/index.html) sofware to SD Desktop.
 This tool is available as a ready made Singularity container in [Biocontainers](https://biocontainers.pro/registry) repository.
-You can find the tool by searching for _Binding and Expression Target Analysis_ in the repostory.
+You can find the tool by searching for _Binding and Expression Target Analysis_ in the repository.
 When you open the detailed information of the resulting _cistrome_beta_ cintainer, you can see that the sigularity module can be downloaded from url: "https://depot.galaxyproject.org/singularity/cistrome_beta:1.0.7--py27heb79e2c_4"

-As we don't need to build the containwer from scratch, we can use Puhti.csc.fi server to download the image and push it to Allas.
+As we don't need to build the container from scratch, we can use [puhti.csc.fi](https://docs.csc.fi/computing/overview/) server to download the container image and push it to Allas.

-First login to puhti.csc.fi.
-The start an interactive batch job session with command:
+First login to _puhti.csc.fi_.
+Then, start an interactive batch job session with command:

 ```text
 sinteractive